harlow/nsqd-discovery/README.md

   --config-http-address $CONFIG_HTTP_ADDRESS
 ```

-### Tiny Docker Image
+### Development

+After verifying the desired functionality build the docker image in preparation for deployment.

 The image is around ~5MB.
 Thanks to this [post from Travis Reeder](
 http://www.iron.io/blog/2015/07/an-easier-way-to-create-tiny-golang-docker-images.html).

-A build script has been included for convince.
+    make build

+### Deploy

+    make deploy